mcollard2/Numerical-Methods-Algorithms/Simpsons Method Algorithm/README.md

 ## Input and Output Descriptions:

 Inputs:
-1. x - x matrix for the data points        *Must be evenly spaced*
+1. x - x matrix for the data points    --*Must be evenly spaced*
-2. y - y matrix for the data points        *Must be same length as the x matrix*
+2. y - y matrix for the data points    --*Must be same length as the x matrix*

 Outputs:
 1. I - calculated integral